Aaron Stainthorpe: Personal life

-He is an avid reader of Romantic poets such as Percy Bysshe Shelley and often draws on the Bible for inspiration.
-In a 2004 interview with Live 4 Metal, Stainthorpe commented that:
+He is an avid reader of Romantic poets such as Percy Bysshe Shelley.

-"I have no religious beliefs but I do like to use the Bible as a source of inspiration because it's an obvious wealth of delicious tales and characters."

 Despite the morose nature of his lyrics, Stainthorpe insists they do not give a full overview of his personality.
 In 2004, he said:

 "Some of the stuff is influenced by personal mishaps in life.
 Nobody has lived a perfectly good life without tragedies and we've used them as part of our songwriting.
 I think that dwelling on the darker side of life seems much more interesting and evocative than the happier things...I've got somewhere to put my depression and it's called My Dying Bride...I'm generally a happy guy!"